 4. Study authors and funders are often biased

 I don’t think this is necessarily the case in this particular coffee study, but it bears pointing out: It’s really, really important to know who is paying for a study, and who designed and conducted it.
 Although ethical standards require disclosure for conflicts of interest, they don’t require recusement the way a judge needs to recuse himself or herself from a trial.
-The prevailing practice is that disclosure is enough — as if knowing that someone is biased is enough to eliminate the bias itself.
+The prevailing practice is that disclosure is enough — as if knowing that someone is biased is enough to eliminate the bias itself (guess what? it isn’t).

 The reputable medical journals are, of course, generally good at disclosing these conflicts of interest.
 But oftentimes those details are buried, or omitted altogether, by the time it gets to the mainstream news.